-While there are many ways to address the challenge, two fundamental concepts are baseline capability and campaigns.
-(Baseline capability refers to the existing knowledge, capabilities, and momentum within an organization.
-Campaign refers to activities that are tied to an event or objective.
-Too often organizations (and individuals) confuse the two, particularly in the area of Social Media.
+While there are many ways to address the challenge, two fundamental concepts are Baseline Capability and Campaigns.
+Baseline capability refers to the existing knowledge, capabilities, and momentum within an organization.
+Campaigns refers to activities that are tied to an event or objective.
+Too often organizations (and individuals) confuse the two, particularly in the area of digital.
 I explored this from a different perspective here, but it is important enough to look at again.

-Baseline capability means embedding the social mindset and activities within each silo of your organization, so that it becomes part of everyone’s “day job”.
-Too often, Social Media is driven exclusively through marketing and sales – yet connecting externally is everyone’s job.
+Baseline capability means embedding the digital mindset and activities within each silo of your organization, so that it becomes part of everyone’s “day job”.
+Too often, digital is driven exclusively through marketing and sales – yet connecting externally is everyone’s job.
 Some examples:

-Of course, developing a baseline capability also means loosening firewall restrictions for social sites, employee and management training, and communications.
+Of course, developing a baseline capability also means loosening firewall restrictions for external websites (such as Facebook, LinkedIn and Twitter), employee and management training, and communications.

-By being socially strong on the inside, there will be stronger connections on the outside.
-Driving the ongoing, day-to-day engagement level of the base is critical, as a particular campaign will use this base to reach outward.
-The two are multipliers.
+By being digitally strong on the inside, there will be stronger connections on the outside.
+Driving the ongoing, day-to-day engagement level of the base is critical: each campaign’s effectiveness is multiplied by the strength of the base.

-This week’s action plan: What is your personal Social Baseline Capability?
-Specifically, what are the everyday things that you are doing to establish your professional network in the Social space?
+What is your personal digital Baseline Capability?
+Specifically, what are the everyday things that you are doing to establish your professional network online?
 Doing these on an ongoing basis will multiply the effectiveness of any future “campaigns” (job search, professional support, business development, etc.)